 Scheduled jobs are assigned a maturity level based on creation time and added to the synthetic job queue.
-The table below describes the two supported maturity levels.
+This table describes the two supported maturity levels.

 The Junior maturity level consists of synthetic jobs that are created or updated within two hours.
 Once two hours have passed since the last update or creation of the job, the Junior job maturity level is promoted to Senior maturity level.
 The promotion from Junior to Senior maturity is only performed only if enough capacity has been allocated.
 This avoids negatively affecting jobs which are currently executing.

 |Senior||The Senior maturity level consists of synthetic jobs that have been created or updated more than two hours ago.
 Synthetic jobs with Senior maturity level have ample allocated resources to be executed.|